rizdaprasetya/mt-alt-doc/en/core-api/cardless-credit.md

 | Content-Type  | The format of the data to be posted.                   | Required | application/json      |
 | Authorization | The authentication method used to access the resource. | Required | Basic **AUTH_STRING** |

 **AUTH_STRING**: Base64(`ServerKey + :`)<br>Midtrans API validates HTTP request by using Basic Authentication method.
 The username is your *Server Key* while the password is empty.
 The authorization header value is represented by AUTH_STRING.
-AUTH_STRING is base-64 encoded string of your username & password separated by a colon symbol (**:**).
+AUTH_STRING is base-64 encoded string of your username and password separated by a colon symbol (**:**).
 For more details, refer to [ API Authorization and Headers](https://docs.midtrans.com/en/technical-reference/api-header).

 ?> ***Note***: *Server Key* is required to authenticate the request.
 For more details, refer to [HTTPS Header](https://api-docs.midtrans.com/#http-s-header).